tricknotes/quipper-rubocop-config/README.md

   `$ bundle exec quipper-rubocop-config install_prepush`

+This installs a prepush in `.git/hooks` folder so if you already have a `pre-push` file you won't be able to use it.
 If you want the fancy ability to autocorrect and commit your changes as well you can set `export RUBO_AUTOCORRECT=true` as an environment variable.

 ## Changing or adding a rule